 When Do I Apply Step 1 Prevent?

-The recommended application dates for the first application of Prevent to prevent crabgrass are mid-March to mid-April.
-Applying Prevent too early in March can cause a lapse in coverage when it is needed the most in late May and June.
+The recommended application dates for the first application of Prevent to control crabgrass is a window from mid-March to mid-April.
+Applying Prevent too early in March can cause a lapse in coverage when it is needed the most during the summer months.
 Experienced homeowners and professionals can extend control for crabgrass longer into the weed growing season by having patience in applying Prevent.
 Waiting to apply Prevent when ground soil temperatures are nearer to 50°.
+Weather data averages show this would be early to mid-April here in the mid-west.

 See Related: Uncle’s Idiot Proof Lawn Care Program